 Support people - Treat people who have mental health problems with dignity and respect.
 Think about how you'd like others to act toward you if you were in the same situation.
 If you have family members, friends or co-workers with substance use or mental health problems, support their choices and encourage their efforts to get well.

 Educate others - Find opportunities to pass on facts and positive attitudes about people with mental health problems.
 If your friends, family, co-workers or even the media present information that is not true, challenge their myths and stereotypes.
 Let them know how their negative words and incorrect descriptions affect people with mental health problems by keeping alive the false ideas.

-Bayshore Counseling Services is funded in part by the Mental Health and Recovery Board of Erie and Ottawa Counties, and those who qualify may be eligible for a sliding fee scale.
+Bayshore Counseling Services is funded in part by the Alcohol, Drug Addiction, and Mental Health Services of Erie County.
+Funding for Ottawa County from (SOSW) Sandusky, Ottawa, Seneca, and Wyandot Mental Health and Recovery Board.
+Counties, and those who qualify may be eligible for a sliding fee scale.
 We accept Medicaid, many private insurances and self-pay.

 Bayshore Counseling Services is accredited by the Commission on the Accreditation of Rehabilitation Facilities (CARF) and the Ohio Department of Mental Heatlh and Addiction Services (OMHAS).